Basic parallelism

 def foo = map (*3) (map (+2) [1,2,3])

-optimisations, so feel free to use multiple map
+optimisations, so feel free to use multiple maps with simpler

 functions if it makes the code more readable - it will have no